To make and impact in our world, RISE above the rest – Tuscarora

 Teachers provide a Husky ticket to students who deserve recognition for displaying desirable behaviors for various accomplishments such as respect, integrity, service, or excellence, RISE.

-Flags are proudly displayed for district, regional, and state champions in the hallways.
+Flags are proudly displayed for district, regional, and state championships in the hallways to signify our commitment to RISE.

 At Tuscarora High School there are numerous academic clubs, activity-based clubs, and organizations which reflect the interests of a diverse student body.